 - When can I go back to having sex or trying to have a baby?

 For a short time after your treatment, you’ll need to continue some of the special care used during treatment.
 For instance, if you still have skin problems after your treatment ends, be gentle with the skin in the treatment area until all signs of irritation are gone.
 You also may need extra rest while your healthy tissues are rebuilding and healing.
 You may need to limit your activities to save energy and not try to go back to a full schedule right away.

 Pain after therapy

-A few patients need help managing pain that continues after radiation therapy.
-Unless directed by your doctor, do not use heat or cold to relieve pain in any area treated with radiation.
-Talk to your doctor or nurse and describe the location and type of pain in as much detail as possible.
-Keep working with your cancer team until you are able to get it under control.
+Some people need help managing pain that continues after radiation therapy.
+Unless directed by your cancer care team, do not use heat or cold to relieve pain in any area treated with radiation.
+Talk to your cancer care team and describe the location and type of pain in as much detail as possible.
+Keep working with your team until you’re able to get it under control.

-You can learn more about pain and how to manage it in our booklet called Guide to Controlling Cancer Pain.
+You can learn more about pain and how to manage it in our Guide to Controlling Cancer Pain.

-After treatment, you are likely to be very aware of your body and any slight changes in how you feel from day to day.
-If you have any of the problems listed below, tell your doctor right away:
+After treatment, you’re likely to be very aware of your body and any slight changes in how you feel from day to day.
+If you have any of the problems listed here, tell your cancer care team right away: